Mannington Adura Flex Vinyl Plank | Home Flooring Pros

-Completing our in-depth review of Mannington’s vinyl plank flooring options, this article will focus on their remaining first generation of luxury vinyl plank and tile, the Adura Flex range.
+Completing our in-depth report of Mannington’s vinyl plank flooring options, this article will focus on their remaining first generation of luxury vinyl plank and tile, the Adura Flex range.

 Whilst it does not feature the upgraded polymer core of the Adura Max, MaxAPEX or Adura Rigid ranges, there’s still much to recommend about this comprehensive vinyl plank range, including the fact that it is the best option for certain flooring projects.

-So, here’s our Adura Flex review where you’ll learn what you need to know about the Mannington Adura Flex range:
+So, here’s our Adura Flex report where you’ll learn what you need to know about the Mannington Adura Flex range:

 As with the other products in the Adura vinyl flooring collection, Adura Flex flooring has Mannington’s trademarked ScratchResist wear layer offering very good protection for the design layer underneath.

 The waterproof vinyl core ensures that you can install Adura Flex in all rooms of your home, and also gives it durability and resistance against dents.